JowellDev/maxWord.js/README.md

-# palindrome.js
+# maxWord.js
-A function written in js for detect if word is a palindrom
+A function written in js for count how much a letter appear in a word and return the letter who have the highter number